Calls for armed guards, 'Army for Trump' volunteers vex Minnesota election officials

 But according to an e-mail obtained by the Star Tribune, the company initially sought 75 ex-military personnel for a private security job in Minnesota, "most likely Minneapolis," for up to a week after the election.

 Rodney Brown, CEO of 5326 Consultants, wrote that applicants would need to provide a rifle and pistol, plus body armor.
-There were meanwhile no concerns over concealing their firearms from view while on the job.
+There were no concerns about concealing their firearms from view while on the job.

 "It's Overt because we are goddamned gunslingers and we want [people] to know we mean business," Brown wrote.